 Father Dobberstein built the Grotto for the honor and glory of God.
 He relied on the generosity of visitors to fund the building of and care for the Grotto.
 We rely on this same generosity today.

 The Grotto was added to the National Register of Historic Places in 2001.
-Planning the 100th Anniversary Celebration of when Fr.
-Dobberstein began building the Grotto in 1912 is around the corner.
+The Grotto celebrated 100 years in 1912!

 Content copyright . westbendgrotto.com.
 All rights reserved.